slivorezka/cti_example/README.md

 # cti_example
-This is the Test task for Drupal Developer role.
+This is the test "CTI Example Block" task for Drupal Developer role.